 From the beginning of the 1990s Zignago Vetro began operating in the special containers sector, through the acquisition of shares in two glass manufacturing companies specialised in that sector.
 The acquisitions then led, in 2004, to the incorporation of the current Vetri Speciali S.p.A., a leading international company in the manufacture of glass containers for the premium range in the food & beverage market, known for the extreme versatility of its products together with the application of the most advanced, top-of-the-line technology.

-With the aim of expanding the products range and breaking into the luxury perfume market, in 2002 Verreries Brosse was acquired, now known as Zignago Vetro Brosse.
+With the aim of expanding the products range and breaking into the luxury perfume market, in 2002 Verreries Brosse was acquired, now Zignago Vetro France.
 The company, founded in 1892, consolidated over the years its leadership in the semi-automatic production of “High-End Perfumery”.
 In 1921 it created the packaging for Chanel N.5 and, on the back of this success, the company was commissioned to create a number of other luxury bottles.
 In the 1960s it took on a leading role with the development of new shapes both in Europe and America.

 In 2002 Zignago Vetro also acquired Verreries Brosse USA which targeted the luxury cosmetics & perfumery market in the United States.